Geology of the Canary Islands: El Hierro

 El Hierro's third, and current, major phase of volcanic activity is rift volcanism; it started about 158,000 years ago.
 This rift volcanism occurs at a Y-shaped volcanic rift zone system with west-north-west, north-north-east and south-south-east arms that meet at the centre of the island; all of the three rift arms have been very volcanically active.
-There are about 200 monogenetic cinder cones along the ridge crests of the three rift zones: the highest density of such cones in the Canary Islands.
+There are about 200 monogenetic cinder cones along the ridge crests of the three rift zones; this is the most densely concentrated group of such cones in the Canary Islands.
 Rift phase lavas cover most of the island, not only forming the ridges along each rift zone but also partially infilling the landslide bays.
 The rift zones extend outwards as submarine volcanic ridges on the ocean floor; for example, the south-south-east rift zone extends underwater to at least 40 km south of the island.